NextronSystems/analysis-cockpit-manual/administration/initial.rst

 -------------------------

-The chapter :ref:`basic-concepts/permissions:understanding users, roles, rights and case status` already described how to set up a 2-level analyst model for working with cases.
+The chapter :ref:`basic-concepts/permissions:understanding users, roles, rights and case status` already describes how to set up a 2-level analyst model for working with cases.
 The roles defined in that section are non-administrative roles, meaning they are only allowed to access cases based on the respective status of a ticket.
+The following permissions are related to the Analysis Cockpit as a whole.

 Additionally, roles can have the following rights: